mu-box/microbox-engine-elixir/README.md

 ---

 ## Help & Support
-This is an Elixir engine provided by [Nanobox](http://nanobox.io).
-If you need help with this engine, you can reach out to us in the [Nanobox Slack channel](https://nanoboxio.slack.com) (access can be requested at [slack.nanoapp.io](http://slack.nanoapp.io)).
-If you are running into an issue with the engine, feel free to [create a new issue on this project](https://github.com/nanobox-io/nanobox-engine-elixir/issues/new).
+This is an Elixir engine provided by [Microbox](http://microbox.cloud).
+If you need help with this engine, you can reach out to us in the [Microbox Discord](https://discord.gg/MCDdHfy).
+If you are running into an issue with the engine, feel free to [create a new issue on this project](https://github.com/mu-box/microbox-engine-elixir/issues/new).